slsa-framework/slsa/docs/spec/draft/source-requirements.md

 Benefits:
 Allows source consumers to track changes to the software over time and attribute those changes to the people that made them.

-### Level 3: Authenticatable and auditable attestations
+### Level 3: Authenticatable and Auditable Attestations

 Summary:
 A consumer can ask the SCS for everything it knows about a specific revision of a repository.